OUR FOUNDERS (also EIRs)

 He is the author “Grow Your Mindset” and co-author of The First Mile (John Wiley), on behalf of TIE the world’s largest network of investors and is currently re-writing sections on his upcoming book on Innovation Mindset.
 KC has also started SV Access Inc, a JV focused on US India Innovation& Funding in association with someone who is a Policy Advisor to Head of States.

-Co-Founder of PITCH GLOBAL Innovation, Former US CEO of $1billion fund of funds, Former Board Member of MassChallenge (largest US accelerator), Serial entrepreneur with multiple exits
+Co-Founder of PITCH GLOBAL, Former US CEO of $1billion fund of funds, Former Board Member of MassChallenge (largest US accelerator), Serial entrepreneur with multiple exits

 Axel Tillmann is the embodiment of a serial entrepreneur that came to America to fulfil his dreams.
 Having run a few companies in Germany, he, however, learned the true skills here in the US with several companies he was involved in, and particularly through one acquisition receiving mentorship of two extraordinary people.
 For the last 6 years he has been coaching, and mentoring startup companies, including the spin-out of a $20B Japanese corporation.
 Axel is comfortable in many different verticals and has embraced entrepreneurship as a way of life.
 He describes his way to success as de-germanyficaton.